alex-w-hunt/CTF_Writeups/Hack The Box/Sauna.md

 49697/tcp open  unknown
 ```

-I was immediately interesting in digging further into DNS (53), the webserver (80), SMB (445), RPC (135) and LDAP (389).
+I was immediately interested in digging further into DNS (53), the webserver (80), SMB (445), RPC (135) and LDAP (389).
 I also noted that it appears port 5985 is open, which could potentially allow access via WinRM if we can get user account credentials.

-An initial glance at DNS does not provide and further domain information.
+An initial glance at DNS does not provide any further domain information.
 ```
 └──╼ $dig any EGOTISTICAL-BANK.LOCAL @10.10.10.175